 The pale green leaves of Garuleum bipinnatum are much dissected and sparsely hairy.
 The leaf becomes 4 cm long, the lobes only a little more than 1 mm wide.
 The specific name bipinnatum refers to the twice-pinnate leaves.
 Garuleum refers to the deep blue colour that the ray florets (sometimes) have.

-The plant is palatable and browsed by livestock and game.
 An abundance of these shrubs indicates well-managed veld where the numbers of livestock or game have not exceeded the carrying capacity of the land (Vlok and Schutte-Vlok, 2010; Shearing and Van Heerden, 2008; www.plantzafrica.com).